clarenceb/traefik-ingress-example/README.md

 Browse to: https://DNSNAME.LOCATION.cloudapp.azure.com

-The TLS certificate should be valid in your browser.azu
+The TLS certificate should be valid in your browser.

 ### Adding basic auth to the sample app